Ethics in religion: Jain ethics

 Jainism teaches five ethical duties, which it calls five vows.
 These are called anuvratas (small vows) for Jain laypersons, and mahavratas (great vows) for Jain mendicants.
-For both, its moral precepts preface that the Jain has access to a guru (teacher, counsellor), deva (Jina, god), doctrine, and that the individual is free from five offences: doubts about the faith, indecisiveness about the truths of Jainism, sincere desire for Jain teachings, recognition of fellow Jains, and admiration for their spiritual pursuits.
+For both, the moral precepts preface that the Jain has access to a guru (teacher, counsellor), deva (Jina, god), doctrine, and that the individual is free from five offences: doubts about the faith, indecisiveness about the truths of Jainism, sincere desire for Jain teachings, recognition of fellow Jains, and admiration for their spiritual pursuits.
 Such a person undertakes the following five vows of Jainism: